Epidemiology, Care Improvement and Chronicity

 Lines of research

-• Health promotion and education in the general population and in health professionals.
+- Health promotion and education for the general population and healthcare professionals.

-• Evaluation of the quality of care and hospital processes.
+- Evaluation of healthcare quality and hospital processes

 Composition of the group